insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 A homeowners insurance policy protects your home, valuables and even your life savings when something goes wrong.
-The homeowners insurance declaration page is the key that unlocks all your coverages, so you know exactly what is and is not covered.
+The homeowners insurance declaration page provides all of the key details of your policy in one place.

 Key Takeaways

-• While reading the declaration page, pay attention to the policyholder’s name, policy period, policy number, premium amount, deductible amount and limits.
+• Review the declarations page every time you renew your coverage, paying attention to the policyholder’s name, policy period, premium amount, deductible amount and limits.

 Sample declaration pageClick here to zoom in download